Bangladesh Police FC

-Bangladesh Police Football Club (also known as Bangladesh Police Athletic Club) is a professional football club based in Dhaka, Bangladesh.
-The club was founded by Bangladesh Police and formerly East Pakistan Police.
-They previously played in the First Division Football League in 1998 – then the second tier league.
-Police FC became champions of the Second Division in 2014.
-The club gained promotion to the Bangladesh Premier League for the first time by becoming champions of the 2018-19 Bangladesh Championship League.
+Bangladesh Police Football Club (previously known as Bangladesh Police Athletic Club) is a professional football club based in Dhaka, Bangladesh.
+The club was founded by the Bangladesh Police and formerly the East Pakistan Police.
+They previously played in the First Division Football League in 1998 – then the second-tier league.
+Police FC became champions of the Second Division in 2013–14.
+The club gained promotion to the Bangladesh Football League for the first time by becoming champions of the 2018–19 Bangladesh Championship League.